 Adjustments for Inflation

-How to Calculate Your Social Security Benefits
+3 Ways to Estimate Your Social Security Benefits

 Understanding the factors that go into calculating your Social Security payment is helpful, but actually doing these calculations may be beyond the average person's capability (or patience level).
 Fortunately, the Social Security Administration offers tools to help you create personalized estimates and track changes to your profile as you approach retirement.